 Medium

-It’s a dwelling place for people to meet, connect and share stories that matter.
+It’s a dwelling place for people to meet, connect and share stores that matter.
 A perfect solution where writers can dive in and build a popular blog.

 Pros: